influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/users.md

 Permission to copy shards.

 ### Permission to Statement
 The following table describes permissions required to execute the associated database statement.
-It also describes whether these permissions apply just to InfluxDB (Database) or InfluxEnterprise (Cluster).
+It also describes whether these permissions apply just to InfluxDB (Database) or InfluxDB Enterprise (Cluster).

 |Permission|Statement|
 |---|---|